benshine/sunrise-hues/README.md

 This gives me a stimulus to awaken that is gentler than a radio or buzzer, but still seems to get me out the door on time.

-There are many apsps that control Hue bulbs, but none of them do exactly what I want, so I decided to build my own.
+There are many apps that control Hue bulbs, but none of them do exactly what I want, so I decided to build my own.
 Philips provides a device that joins your home's wifi and which contains a little tiny web server.
 I can control my lights via the [REST api](http://www.developers.meethue.com/).